 The best defenses turn on the specific charges and available evidence.
 In general, five effective defenses to gang-related crimes include the following:

-In any criminal case, prosecutors bear the burden to prove guilt beyond a reasonable doubt.
+In any criminal case, prosecutors bear the burden of proving guilt beyond a reasonable doubt.
 Common evidence includes eyewitness testimony, medical records, surveillance video, GPS records, and expert forensic testimony.
-If the district attorney has insufficient evidence to sustain a conviction, the case should be dismissed.
+The case should be dismissed if the district attorney has insufficient evidence to sustain a conviction.

 The national gang the Crips is one of the larger gangs in Denver.
 Its subsets include: